apostrophecms/starter-kit-assembly-hospitality/README.md

 ### Adding a suffix to your subdomains (optional)

 The `shortNameSuffix` configuration option, which defaults to an empty string, allows you to add additional suffix string to every site short name.
-For example, for a site with short name `cars` and the following configuration:
+For example, for a site with short name `gourmet` and the following configuration:
 ```js
 multisite({
   // ...
   shortNameSuffix: '-assembly',
 });
 ```
-The resulting base URL for this site will be `http://cars-assembly.localhost:3000`, `https://cars-assembly.staging.your-domain.com`, etc.
+The resulting base URL for this site will be `http://gourmet-assembly.localhost:3000`, `https://gourmet-assembly.staging.your-domain.com`, etc.

 These options apply only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured, it will be used exactly as given.